Integrated K9 Services

 As with any training tool, there is a right way and wrong way to use it.
 I have been using prong collars with my students for over 18 years and have never had an issue.
 We teach our students to use prong collars responsibly and, as long as they follow our instructions, they should notice an improvement in their dog’s behaviour in a relatively short time.

 I also prefer to purchase the prong collars that are used by our students myself.
 This ensures that the collars they use have rounded tips and also saves them shopping for the collars themselves.

-I hope that this Training Collar Policy adequately explains our views on the use of prong collars in our obedience classes in light of the recent ban on the collars in the City of Toronto.
+I hope that this Training Collar Policy adequately explains our views on the use of prong collars in our obedience classes.
 If you have any questions or concerns, please do not hesitate to contact me.

 Integrated K9 Services